geordi/upr-course/README.md

 If you want to visualize small C programs, [Python Tutor for C](http://pythontutor.com/c.html) is a great tool.
 You can step though your programs and see how the memory is laid out and how its contents change.

+[This missing semenster](https://missing.csail.mit.edu/) is a cool site about tools and techniques that are mostly missing in CS education.
+I really recommend to go though it if you want to be fluent in stuff around CS.

 ## Books